shadow-hq/shadow-cli/README.md

 # shadow-cli

-A simple open-souce CLI which can be used to clone, compile and upload shadow contracts to the [Shadow Contract Registry](https://logs.xyz).
+An open-souce CLI which can be used to clone, compile and upload shadow contracts to the decentralized [Shadow Contract Registry](https://logs.xyz).

 See our [blog post](https://todo.xyz) for more information.